 This means that they have probably chemically altered the butter to take out some of its fat content and then added in sugar and vegetable oils to alter their taste and nutrient profile.
 Stick with the real stuff and you won’t go wrong.

 Peanuts belong to the legume family.
 Unlike real nuts, such as almonds and walnuts, peanuts may cause inflammation in some people.
 This is one of the reasons why some people choose to avoid eating peanuts on a ketogenic diet.

 They contain anti-nutrients or compounds that stick to your gut mucosa and inhibit the absorption of certain minerals.
 When you add vegetable oils and sugar to the mix, peanut butter is one concoction you want to stay away from.

 On keto diet, peanuts and its butter are a personal choice.
 Some people choose to eat it, some don’t.
 If you want the best nut butter for keto and health, continue reading!

 Best Nut Butters To Eat on A Ketogenic Diet

 The trick to incorporating nut butters into your ketogenic diet is to pick ones that are lowest in carbohydrates and high in good fats.
 Here are some that make the keto cut.

 #1.
 Macadamia Nut Butter

 You’ll pay more money for macadamia nut butter because macadamia nuts are more expensive, but it’s so worth it.
-Macadamia nuts are the perfect keto food.
+Macadamia is the perfect keto food.

 They contain 75 percent fat and only 1.5 grams of net carbs, which means you can eat it freely without having to worry about your carb intake as much as you would with other nuts.